-Program Head, Applied Cognition and Neuroscience MS
+Program Head, Cognitive Science BS and Applied Cognition and Neuroscience MS

 PhD, Brown University

 My research interests may be broadly characterized in terms of the development, extension, and understanding of formal mathematical models of perceptual and cognitive processes.
 My specific research interests can be conveniently divided into two areas of work: (1) mathematical analysis and design of artificial neural networks, and (2) mathematical models of human language and human text comprehension.